siisee11/MyPic/README.md

 ## Contents

-1. `face-classification/` Exprimental directory.
+1. `face-classification/` contains exprimental codes.
 Codes will developed here and migrate to Mypic directory.
 See this first.

-2. `Mypic` Our actual project directory.
+2. `Mypic/` contains our actual project directory.

-3. `opencv-face-recognition` It is reference project.
+3. `opencv-face-recognition/` contains reference project.